google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/permissions-subscriptions.md

 settings.
 An example of this is shown below.
 To be clear, we're not asking for anything yet.

 Note: For the sake of clarity, this example excludes a number of feature checks that you should always perform.
-You can view the original code in it's entirety in our <a href='https://github.com/GoogleChrome/samples/tree/gh-pages/push-messaging-and-notifications'>GitHub samples repo</a>.
+You can view the original code in it's entirety in our <a href='https://github.com/GoogleChrome/samples/tree/gh-pages/push-messaging-and-notifications'>
+GitHub samples repo</a>.

     function initialiseState() {
       if (Notification.permission !== 'granted') {
         console.log('The user has not granted the notification permission.');
         return;
+      } else if (Notification.permission === “blocked”) {
+       /* the user has previously denied push.
+Can't reprompt. */ } else {
+        /* show a prompt to the user */
       }

+      // Use serviceWorker.ready so this is only invoked
-      navigator.serviceWorker.ready.then(function(serviceWorkerRegistration) {
+      // when the service worker is available. navigator.serviceWorker.ready.then(function(serviceWorkerRegistration) {
         serviceWorkerRegistration.pushManager.getSubscription()
           .then(function(subscription) {